remirror/remirror/.changeset/heavy-fishes-hammer.md

 '@remirror/theme': minor
 ---

-Added configurable emoji at the front of callout extension.
-Added a new type 'blank' to callout extension.
+- Added configurable emoji to the start of the `CalloutExtension`.
+- Added a new type 'blank' to the `CalloutExtension`.